 Everyone has heard that one quote from Einstein about fish and bicycles.
-It does relate strongly to this discussion, but I didn’t want to be predictable and include it as the main statement.
+(EDIT MONTHS LATER: wow bicycles? for real? it’s a fish and its ability to climb a tree?
+This got past my own proof-reading in a post about intelligence?
+A little ironic…) It does relate strongly to this discussion, but I didn’t want to be predictable and include it as the main statement.
 I then accepted that it was probably inevitable that it would crop up somewhere in any discussion on intelligence whether I planned it or not, so I got it out of the way here.
 Now we can begin.

 There are many different forms of intelligence, some harder to measure than others.
 Together, they form a vast and complex picture that is hard to make sense of.
 There is no way to definitively rate intelligence in a single number, yet we try anyway.